PNS Nasr: History

 Nasr was ordered by Pakistan in late-1986 and completed to Pakistani requirements.
 She entered service in 1987.

 A Phalanx CIWS was installed in 1995; it may have come from the retired County-class destroyer PNS Babur.

-On 21 October 1998, the oiler suffered minor from being rammed by the commercial tanker Sun Marsat at Karachi.
+On 21 October 1998, the oiler suffered minor damage from being rammed by the commercial tanker Sun Marsat at Karachi.

 In April 2003, Nasr and PNS Babur deployed to the Port of Chittagong in Bangladesh to support the Bangladeshi Navy.
-In 2006, she was visited Langkawi in Malaysia before reporting back her homeport.
+In 2006, she visited Langkawi in Malaysia before reporting back her homeport.

 She provided relief to the Maldives after the 2004 Indian Ocean earthquake and tsunami, and was the first foreign contingent to start rescue operations there.

 Nasr participated in the 2014 Kakadu military exercise in Australia.
 A crewman deserted on September 7 at around 04:30 while the ship was docked at Darwin; he was found on September 8.

 In 2017, Nasr paid a goodwill visit, along with PNS Khaibar, to Sri Lanka, harbouring at the Port of Colombo to support the activities of Sri Lankan Navy.

 In 2018, Nasr and Khaibar, under the command of Commodore Javaid Iqbal, paid a goodwill visit to Tanzania, Mauritius, and Kenya to support their navies activities.

-In 2021, Nasr conducted a disaster relief mission in Africa, sailing to Port Sudan, Djibouti, and Cotonou, and delivering 1,000 tonnes of rice as humanitarian aid from Pakistan to Djibouti, Sudan, Benin and Niger.
+In 2021, Nasr under the command of Capt Misbah ul Amin TI(M) conducted a disaster relief mission in Africa, sailing to Port Sudan, Djibouti, and Cotonou, and delivering 1,000 tonnes of rice as humanitarian aid from Pakistan to Djibouti, Sudan, Benin and Niger.
 It also conducted a goodwill visit to Mombasa, Kenya.